The perfect itinerary for 1 day in Florence, Italy

 Whether you want to hit the well known highlights (Michaelangelo, Da Vinci, Donatello, Botticelli, Cellini) or are an art history and Renaissance buff, both of these galleries are unmissable.
 I guarantee you’ll have a quiet moment of peace observing at least one masterpiece that moves you.

 Because of the insane caliber of art in these 2 museums, they also come with crowds and massive lines.
-You don’t have time for that with your 1 day in Florence– I recommend visiting on a weekday if you can, or better yet, maximizing your time with a guided skip-the-line tour.
+You don’t have time for that with your 1 day in Florence– I recommend visiting on a weekday if you can and maximizing your time with a guided skip-the-line tour.

 This is the exact tour I took and it included a private guide, skip-the-line access at both galleries, and a brief walking tour through Florence between them.
 I think it was a bargain for the price and is the best way to soak in as much as you can!